“He who learns but does not think, is lost! He who thinks but does not learn

 is in great danger.”

 This course covers the Federal Rules of Civil Procedure and the ways in which those rules are interpreted.
-These rules govern the life cycle of a lawsuit in federal court inter alia (among other things).
-While this material is perhaps the most practical that a prospective litigator can learn while in law school, it is the only first-year course not covered on state bar exams.
+These rules govern the life cycle of a lawsuit in federal court from filing in the proper jurisdiction, to motions to dismiss, to discovery, to summary judgment, and beyond.
+Though these rules often seem abstract, this is likely the first-year course with the most practical importance for potential litigators.

 Legal Analysis, Research & Writing